AriFordsham/GHCWiki/prelude710/list.md

 - Some functions in Data.List could be generalised to Traversable, but have not been.
 For example, sort and reverse can be generalized.
 However, such generalizations are likely to add a performance penalty.

 - Given that lots of functions could be generalized, it seems we should either generalize everything, or have a good story for where to stop.
-For example, isPrefix can be generalized, but stripPrefix can only be partly generalized, so should isPrefixOf be generalized?
+For example, isPrefix can be generalized, but the related function stripPrefix can only be partly generalized, so should isPrefixOf be generalized?

-- The IsList class seems an alternative generalization that could be made for some functions, and would work for ByteString and Text.
+- The IsList class is an alternative generalization that could be made for some functions, and would work for ByteString and Text.
 Neither Foldable nor IsList is strictly more general, so both are potential alternatives.

 ## Concerns for the ecosystem